 Giuseppe Tomasi, Prince of Lampedusa, loves his mum.
 When she says ‘come’, he comes, when she says ‘go’, he goes.

 Unfortunately, in 1931, Giuseppe falls in love with another woman.
-Now when his mum wants him to stay in Palermo and he want to meet his secret crush in Rome, he asks a friend to send him a spoof urgent request to visit, to provide him cover.
+Now when his mum wants him to stay in Palermo and he wants to meet his secret crush in Rome, he asks a friend to send him a spoof urgent request to visit, to provide him cover.

 Surely Princess Beatrice would love to see her 36-year-old son get married and produce grandchildren, so why doesn’t Giuseppe just tell his mum about the other woman?